studio-asd/go-example/docs/project-structure.md

 |---------------------|
 ```

 All of these are separate feature `domain` that need to be maintained by the `e-commerce`.
-And each of them is called a `domain` because they are doing a completely different things from each domain perspective:
+And each of them is called a `domain` because they are doing a completely different things from each domain perspective.
+If you have ever read the single responsibility principle([SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)), this is the same concept the we applied here.

 1. Order domain is responsible to process customer's order and turn them into a payable invoice.
 2. Logistic domain is reponsible to provide an information about shipping and how the customer's item can be delivered into the destination.